A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs

-Our proof is purely syntactic and uses a normalisation step that will also be reused in Appendix~\ref{app:commuting} (commutativity of distinct controls).
-Throughout we work modulo: \begin{itemize}[leftmargin=*] \item the strict symmetric monoidal coherence in $\cat{CQC}_d$ (associativity, unit, symmetry, interchange), so wire permutations can be freely inserted and removed; and \item the coherence laws for each control functor $\ctrl_k$ (functoriality, strength, and naturality), so controls can be pushed through structural contexts. \end{itemize}
+We prove Theorem~\ref{thm:compatibility}: mixed-control compatibility, in the sense of Definition~\ref{def:control-algebra}, is derivable in \(\QCeq\).
+The argument is purely syntactic and uses the same normalisation step as Appendix~\ref{app:commuting}.
+Throughout we work modulo: \begin{itemize} \item the strict symmetric monoidal coherence in \(\cat{CQC}_d\) (associativity, unit, symmetry, interchange), so wire permutations can be freely inserted and removed; and \item the coherence laws for each control functor \(\ctrl_k\) (functoriality, strength, and naturality), so controls can be pushed through structural contexts. \end{itemize}